simbo1905/thinbus-srp-js/README.md

 This package provides a Javascript [Secure Remote Password](http://srp.stanford.edu/) [SRP-6a](http://srp.stanford.edu/doc.html#papers) implementation for web browsers to perform a zero-knowledge proof-of-password to a web server.
 It comes with compatible Java classes which use the [Nimbus SRP6a Java](https://bitbucket.org/connect2id/nimbus-srp) library.

 There are some implementations of SRP which are compatible with the Thinbus client code.
-This allows you to use Thibus client code in the broswer but other languages on the server:
+This allows you to use Thinbus client code in the broswer but other languages on the server:

 1. [thinbus-srp-spring-demo](https://bitbucket.org/simon_massey/thinbus-srp-spring-demo/overview) A Spring MVC application which uses the Thinbus JavaScript library to create accounts and login users with Spring Security.
 2. [thinbus-php](https://bitbucket.org/simon_massey/thinbus-php/overview) Uses the Thinbus Javascript library to do SRP authentication to PHP server code.
 It also includes a PHP SRP client that you can use for server-to-server authentication or for generating temporary passwords.